 • Phase Two - Processing Trauma Memories

-• Phase Three – Reintegration into Society.
+• Phase Three – Post Traumatic Growth.

 Perhaps you are forgoing therapy because you have felt victimized by telling your story in the past and are afraid of being triggered again.
 We want you to know that we will never ask you to give a full narrative of your story.
 It is up to you to determine what you want to tell us and when.
 Because trauma is held in the body, expressive therapies are often needed in addition to psychotherapy.